Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/hook_engine.md

 This package allows you to hook anywhere in an engine function to run your own Daedalus code.

 !!!
 Tip
-    Zerxes has provided a list of all engine functions for G2, including the number of bytes to fill in for oldInstr.
+    Zerxes has provided a list of all engine functions for G2, including the number of bytes to fill in for `oldInstr`.
 This list can be found [here](https://forum.worldofplayers.de/forum/threads/1023720-Skriptpaket-LeGo/page14?p=17631567#post17631567).
 This should make it possible for everyone to use the HookEngine effectively without IDA.

 ## Dependencies
 N/A